 Dogs have a very limited sense of time and typically live in the moment.
-“Unless you can catch them in the act of doing something naughty (or very shortly after), it is impossible to say that your dog understands what they did was wrong - and feels “guilty” about something that they did hours in the past,” said Earhart.
+“Unless you can catch them in the act of doing something naughty (or very shortly after), it is impossible to say that your dog understands what they did was wrong — and feels "guilty" about something that they did hours in the past,” says Earhart.

 But what about all those adorable guilty dog photos plastered on social media for all of us to fawn over?
 The ones where a dog is photographed wearing a sign that says, “I chewed up these shoes”?
 That’s assuredly a guilty dog, right?

 Nope, not really.
 Mary R. Burch, PhD, AKC Family Dog Director, and a Certified Applied Animal Behaviorist, agrees that dogs don’t feel naturally guilty.